christocracy/cordova-plugin-background-geolocation/README.md

 Common plugins to suffer from this outdated dependency management are plugins related to *facebook*, *google+*, *notifications*, *crosswalk* and *google maps*.

+#### Android Permissions

+Android 6.0 "Marshmallow" introduced a new permissions model where the user can turn on and off permissions as necessary.
+When user disallow location access permissions, error configure callback will be called with error code: 20.

 #### `notificationIcon`
 **NOTE:** Only available for API Level >=21.